tezos/tezos/docs/introduction/howtouse.rst

 - each operation is applied once: for example if the transfer above reaches two peers and they both send it to a third peer, it will not apply the transaction twice.
-- operations are applied in order: if we emit a transaction towards *bob* and a transaction from *bob* to *test3*, we can be sure that the second transaction will be applied only after *bob* received its funds otherwise it may fail for insufficient balance.
+- operations are applied in order.
 - all previous operations have been applied: if we emit operation *n* and *n+1*, and *n* gets lost then *n+1* cannot be applied.